Q - what Sceloporus is this?

 Awards and Scholarly Recognition

 • Sabbatical Leave, spring semester, 2010.
-“Creating an Environment, Energy, and Sustainability Science (ES)2 Institute for 21st Century Teacher Leaders.”
-MSP START full proposal development and submission for March 2010
+“Creating an Environment, Energy, and Sustainability Science (ES)2 Institute for 21st Century Teacher Leaders.” $10 million NSF MSP proposal submitted October 2010 (funding declined...).

-• Widener University President’s Lecture, Feb 2008: “Practitioner Research Improved My Students’ Understanding of Evolution by Natural Selection in an Introductory Biology Course.”
+• Widener University President’s Lecture, Feb 2008: “Practitioner Research Improved My Students’ Understanding of Evolution by Natural Selection in Introductory Biology.”

 • Recipient of Christian R. and Mary F. Lindback Award for Distinguished Undergraduate Teaching, Widener University (2001)